 What Qualifies as Nursing Home Abuse?

 Nursing home abuse refers to incidents of mistreatment of a senior resident living in a nursing facility.
 Abuse can be either intentional or unintentional.
 Nursing home abuse can result in emotional trauma, financial problems, or fatal injuries.
+In Alabama, you can take your case to court against a nurse, doctor, or any other medical professional in the facility with help from a medical malpractice lawyer in Birmingham.

 For a free legal consultation, call 800-537-8185